 Opportunity Zone Program Statistics

-The Opportunity Zone (OZ) Program is part of the Tax Cuts and Jobs Act of 2017 with the goal to increase commerce and decrease vacancy in low-income areas.
+The OZ Program is part of the Tax Cuts and Jobs Act of 2017 with the goal to increase commerce and decrease vacancy in low-income areas.
 Businesses and investors in these areas may be eligible for incentives.

-- 8,829 Qualified Opportunity Zones exist in the U.S. and its territories.
+- 8,829 economically distressed census tracts in the U.S. and its territories are Qualified Opportunity Zones.

 - Current OZs represent 12% of the nation’s census tracts.